Skip to content

 Settings

-To use the large-scale single-shot algorithm for direct evaluation of zero-temperature DC conductivities, the resolvent operator requires a nonzero broadening (resolution) parameter eta, which is given in eV.
-As this type of calculation is energy dependent, it is also necessary to provide a list of desired energy points to the calculation object.
-In the single shot calculations, the computational time scales linearly with the energy points.
-For this example, that is intended to run in a normal desktop, we consider a small number of points and the energy range is set in the vicinity of the band gap.
+To use the large-scale single-shot algorithm for direct evaluation of zero-temperature DC conductivities, the resolvent operator requires a nonzero broadening (resolution) parameter eta, which is given in the specified units (eV in the example above).
+As this type of calculation is energy-dependent, it is also necessary to provide a list of desired energy points to the calculation object.
+In the single-shot calculations, the computational time scales linearly with the energy points.
+For this example, we consider a small number of points and the energy range is set in the vicinity of the band gap.

 The number of points and the list of energy points can be created when calling the calculation, as illustrated here: